-The Maze (1953)William Cameron Menzes directed and was responsible for the art design on The Maze which had it’s theatrical release in 3D.
+The Maze (1953)William Cameron Menzies directed and was responsible for the art design of The Maze which had its theatrical release in 3D.
 You’ll actually live it! the film hails.

-Dan Ullman’s screenplay gives us some atmospheric scenes that are compelling to watch and although at times The Maze seems prozaic and down right laughable, It’s been a guilty pleasure of mine for years and I think it’s a charming little chiller from the 50’s due to it’s originality and Menze’s art design.
+Dan Ullman’s screenplay gives us some atmospheric scenes that are compelling to watch and although at times The Maze seems prosaic and downright laughable, It’s been a guilty pleasure of mine for years and I think it’s a charming little chiller from the ’50s due to its originality and Menze’s art design.
 Plus I enjoy watching Michael Pate, always looking like his underwear is on too tight for his gingerbread men.

 Richard Carlson (It Came From Outer Space, Creature From The Black Lagoon)plays Gerald MacTeam, a Baronet and next in line to reign at Craven Castle after his Uncle Samuel dies.
 The isolated and dreaded Craven Castle has held a mystique about it for centuries, up there in the highlands of Scotland, where an ancient curse hangs over the MacTeam clan.

 Gerald is engaged to Kitty Murray(Veronica Hurst).
-In the beginning of The Maze we find Gerald and Kitty regaling their engagement in Canne, with Kitty’s Aunt Edith, played by Katherine Emery(Isle of The Dead).
+At the beginning of The Maze, we find Gerald and Kitty regaling their engagement in Canne, with Kitty’s Aunt Edith, played by Katherine Emery(Isle of The Dead).
 Suddenly Gerald receives an urgent telegram telling him to come to Craven Castle immediately, although he has just told the women, that he had not been there in years.

 Gerald leaves abruptly with the promise that he’ll contact Kitty once he’s settled.
 But weeks go by with no contact from Gerald.
 Her telegrams have all been delivered but there is still no answer from her fiance for several weeks.